nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 #### THEN roll the Divining Pool!

 Next, it's time to roll the Divining Pool!
-This dice pool is built using the fancy colored dice from WFRP3.
+This dice pool is built using a mix of regular gaming dice plus the fancy colored dice from WFRP3. **First we build the initial Divining Pool.** Always begin with the following:

-To refresh you on what the dice mean:

-* **Blue: The Reward Die** - rolled to find new fortunes and treasure.
-* **Red: The “Huzzah!”
-Die** - rolled when the heroes are especially brave and/or foolhardy.
-* **Green: The Caution Die** - rolled to reward careful strategy and conversation.
-* **White: The Luck Die** - added to the pool for good ideas and plans.
-* **Black: The Dark Die** - added when the players’ own actions turn against them.
-* **Yellow: The Die of Expertise** - representing solid applied skill and craft.
-* **Purple: The Die of growing Risk** - Purple dice can bring great danger and peril.

-First we build the initial Divining Pool.
-Always begin with both Standard Risk and Standard Reward:

-* **Standard Risk:** Always Start with one Purple Die, and add one more for every third level of the dungeon (so +1 at 3, 6, 9, etc).
-* **Standard Reward:** Always Start with one Blue Die.
+* **Standard Blue Die:** Always Start with one Blue Die.
+* **Challenge Level:** This is up to the players, chosen at the beginning of the dungeon!
+Add 1, 2, or 3 Purple dice.
+* **Encounter Check Die:** Depends on your method for determining a random encounter.
+Using Dark Dungeons, this is a single d6, with an encounter occurring on a 1 (see p.
+130).
+* **Reaction Check Dice:** To determine initial reactions of the encounter.
+In Dark Dungeons, this is 2D6 (see p.
+128-129).
+* **Encounter Type Die:** To determine _what_ you encounter.
+In Dark Dungeons, this is a d20 (see p.
+129-130).

-Then, add extra dice based on the situation:
+Before rolling, add extra Warhammer dice based on the situation:

-* **Do they have 10 or more Current Danger points?** Add +1 Black Die for every full 10 points of current Danger.
-* **Do they have 10 or more Current Hope points?** Add +1 Blue Die for every full 10 points of current Hope.
 * **Did they stealthily enter the room?** Add a Green Die.
 * **Did they kick in the door and rush the room?** Add a Red Die.
 * **Did anyone actually say “Huzzah!” when entering?** Add another Red Die.
-* **Did their previous actions raise an actual active alarm?** Add a Purple Die.
-* **Did they otherwise fore-warn the room’s occupants somehow?** Add a Black Die.
+* **Did they raise an alarm or otherwise fore-warn the room’s occupants somehow?** Add a Black Die.
 * **Are they taking any clever precautions or plans (other than the usual trap-checking)?** Add a White Die for each “really good idea” they have.
 * **Do they have any useful tools that might affect the situation?** Add a Yellow Die if they are making active use of special gear, such as maps, potions, etc.
 * **Other Mods:** Add more dice based on whim, nefarious plans, the "Scout Ahead" camp action results, cocky player complacency, shifting planes, stock market trends, and whatever else you feel makes sense.